Africa Stock Exchange Botswana

 Welcome to Africa Stock Exchange Botswana Boardroom Meeting-

-Welcome Thapelo for joining us welcome could you tell us, Botswana is a landlocked country next to South Africa Namibia, how has COVID been treating you as a country and talk about the Stock Exchange?
+Welcome, Thapelo.
+For joining us, welcome.
+Could you tell us that Botswana is a landlocked country next to South Africa Namibia?
+How has COVID treated you as a country and talked about the Stock Exchange?

-I also wanted to highlight your Stock Exchange it is a Sustainable Stock Exchange could you tell me what does that mean and how is that helping the investors yeah
+I also wanted to highlight your Stock Exchange.
+It is a Sustainable Stock Exchange.
+Could you tell me what that means and how that is helping the investors?
+Yeah.

-Fantastic, where do you want to take the exchange what is the plan for the next 5-10 years?
+Fantastic, where do you want to make the exchange?
+What is the plan for the next 5-10 years?

-Fantastic this is really good anything else you want my viewers to know you know I’m in more than 106 countries I have Global 500 Chairs and now DOW 30 Chairs and CEOs they’re always looking for new opportunities to anything you would like to add I would love to learn?
+Fantastic, this is good.
+Anything else you want my viewers to know, you know I’m in more than 106 countries.
+I have Global 500 Chairs and now DOW 30 Chairs and CEOs.
+They’re always looking for new opportunities for anything you would like to add.
+Would I love to learn?

-Yeah you know is a good investment destination in terms of the fact that it is very stable politically it’s a stable economy uh they’ve got a fully convertible currency, we can actually freely capital in and out at any particular point in time so there are no exchange controls and therefore it presents itself as a strong investment destination so also it’s an economy that is fast growing I think we on average we grow at a minimum of about 3.5 percent and therefore I think the policies and laws in the country are very conducive for investments both in terms of people coming into the market and also for companies to do in business here.
+Yeah, you know it is a good investment destination in terms of the fact that it is very stable politically.
+So it’s a stable economy.
+Uh, they’ve got a fully convertible currency, we can use capital freely in and out at any particular point in time, so there are no exchange controls.
+So therefore, it presents itself as a strong investment destination, so also it’s an economy that is fast growing.
+I think we, on average, grow at a minimum of about 3.5 percent.

-Fantastic thank you, Thapelo Tsheole for taking the time to tell us a little about your exchange and about your country appreciate you coming and joining us thank you for taking the time to visit us thank you!
+Fantastic, thank you, Thapelo Tsheole, for taking the time to tell us a little about your exchange, and your country appreciates you coming and joining us.

 See you next video